pierre-rouleau/seed7-mode/README.rst

   - Seed7 structures,
   - Seed7 enums.

-- Automatic indentation in progress 🚧 but not complete.
+- Automatic indentation.
-  There are still several code scenarios that are not handled properly but a large majority of them are.
-The indentation is done automatically when the TAB key is pressed (from anywhere on the line) and when auto-fill is active.
+  The indentation is done automatically when the TAB key is pressed (from anywhere on the line).
+It's also done when the RETURN key is pressed.
+  It support the ``auto-fill` mode.

-  Set ``seed7-auto-indent`` to nil, then disable and re-enable ``seed7-mode`` to disable it.
+  - To disable auto-indentation, set ``seed7-auto-indent`` to nil, then disable and re-enable ``seed7-mode``.
     You can also disable it permanently by customizing it.
-  I am currently working on the remaining cases.
+  - The auto-indent logic expects blocks to be complete, as it checks them for completion and nesting.
+That mechanism may change in the future, providing a less strict support.
+However, during development, it allows me to detect more errors.
+  - I will implement a mechanism to auto-fill the statements next which should alleviate any problem using the strict indentation rule when writing new code.
+  - As this code is still under development please report any problem you may encounter.

 See the following example screenshots: